stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Using Python

-### Use Tools that Support Multiple Versions of Python
+### Use Tools that Provide Multiple Versions of Python

 Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python on your development systems, so that you can switch between different versions of Python for your projects.
 This enables you to upgrade each project to a new version of Python without interfering with other tools and projects that use Python.

 Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
 This also ensure that you can use a separate version of Python for each project.

-Avoid installing Python with tools that limit you to a single version of Python.
+If your operating system includes a Python installation, avoid using it.
+This Python installation is for operating system tools.
+It is likely to use an older version of Python, and may not include all of the standard features.
+This copy of Python also should be [specially marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set the marker.

 ### Use The Most Recent Version of Python That You Can